-The stats listed below make reference to help which is supplied by Campbell University.
+The stats below refer to aid that is provided by Campbell University.

-98.0% of first year students (864 total) were awarded scholarships at Campbell University, averaging $16,461 per student.
-This puts it in the top 20th percentile of all colleges in the country.
+96% of incoming freshmen (676 total) were given scholarships at Campbell University, averaging $21,357.00 per student.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The following chart demonstrates scholarship and grant distributions by income for freshman students getting any sort of federally-funded Title IV aid, including Federal PLUS loans.
+The following table displays scholarship and grant allocations by family income for freshman students receiving any kind of federal Title IV assistance, such as Federal PLUS loans.

 The table above displays students who are getting Title IV aid, federal aid from the government including loans, grants or work-study.
 Get more info on Title IV here.